Earth-Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation: Method

-\textbf{Mixture of Adapters.} We implement dynamic feature fusion through a Router that learns optimal combinations of feature adjustment according to the original visual features.
+\textbf{Dynamic Router.} We implement dynamic feature aggregation through a Router that learns optimal combinations of feature adjustment according to the original visual features.
 The Router weight is computed by channel-wise attention:

 where $\mathbf{w}_i$ represents weights for \textit{spatial}, \textit{LF}, and \textit{HF} components.
 The final feature adjustment is calculated as: